Nădrag: History

 The first recorded mention of Nădrag dates from 1364, in a report of the chapter from Arad, when Nodrag was a Hungarian royal property.
 Another mention from the Middle Ages is from 1548, when Queen Isabella Jagiellon made several donations to the prefect of Temes Petru Petrovici in Szörény County.
 There was also a fortress here that was destroyed in the Turkish era.

 The existing ores in the area have been mined since ancient times.
 But modern mining in the area began only in 1845, when a Viennese company built the Zsidóvári vasgyár ironworks with its headquarters in Nădrag.
 The locality was developed on account of this industrial activity and was re-established on the place of the older hearth of the village.
 At first the factory hired German settlers sent to Banat by the Viennese company, but later Slovaks, Hungarians, Romanians and even Roma arrived, each group forming its own colony.
 However, most workers and miners remained German.

 In 1865, for unknown reasons, locals burned over 800 ha of forest between Nădrag and Crivina, thus reducing the forested area that then covered most of the commune.
 In 1879 the mining company became the Nădrag Iron Industrial Company and continued its development.
 Thus, between 1880–1923, blast furnaces, steelworks, a foundry, a rolling mill, a machine factory and an agricultural machinery factory are built.
 After the union of Banat with Romania, the factory was reorganized and became part of Titan–Nădrag–Călan company.
 In 1938, this company had almost 5,000 employees, a large part of them in Nădrag.
-During the interwar period, the siderurgical sections developed and more and more Romanians settled in Nădrag, who came to hold the relative majority in the 1940s.
+During the interwar period, the steel-making sections developed and more and more Romanians settled in Nădrag, who came to hold the relative majority in the 1940s.

 After World War II, Nădrag and its factory will be developed within the country's industrialization plan according to the principles of the centralized economy.
 The Ciocanul factory becomes the most important in the area and attracts more and more inhabitants.
 Over the span of two decades, the population of Nădrag almost doubles, and the locality begins to have the features of a small industrial town.
 In addition, surveys have highlighted reserves of useful minerals in the area: gold, silver, cobalt, chromium, uranium, in addition to those of iron, lead and zinc mined earlier.
 The apogee of industrial development took place in the 1980s, and after the Revolution of 1989, the factory was closed, followed by an explosion of unemployment and implicitly by the exodus of the inhabitants to other localities.